basecamp/local_time/README.md

 #### JavaScript events and library compatibility

-The included JavaScript does not depend on any frameworks or libraries and listens for a `DOMContentLoaded` event to run initially.
+The included JavaScript does not depend on any frameworks or libraries, and listens for a `DOMContentLoaded` event to run initially.
 It also listens on `document` for `page:update` if you're using Turbolinks and `ajaxSuccess` if you're using jQuery.
 This should catch most cases where new `<time>` elements have been added to the DOM and process them automatically.

-If the above events don't catch new elements, you can trigger `time:elapse` to process them.
-The internal timer triggers the same event every 60 seconds to update all `local_time_ago` generated elements.
+If you're adding new elements in another context, trigger `time:elapse` to process them.